 the pot shall not be divided by the agreement of two or more players.
 Each hand shall be played to a conclusion.

-16.0 Hold-em
+16.0 Hold-em, Pineapple and Crazy Pineapple

 16.1 The initial deal is as follows:

-players shall have a choice of seat.
-In the event of two or more players desiring the same seat a draw of cards shall decide seating positions.
-When a player leaves the game the remaining active players have priority over any player waiting to join the game, to move to the vacated playing position;

 the dealer button shall indicate the designated player, who shall receive the last card in each round of play.
 The player to the immediate right of the dealer shall receive the button for the first round of play.
 The button shall be passed in a clockwise direction around the table at the conclusion of each round of play;